 How It Works

-Three things to understand: the chemistry, the system it powers, and why we measure results in the field.
+Three things to understand: how the barrier works, the system it powers, and why we measure results in the field.

 01 — The Science

-This is why we describe Shield3 as a barrier that complements your cleaning, not a replacement for it.
+That's why we describe Shield3 as a barrier that complements your cleaning — not a replacement for it.
 You keep cleaning as you always have; the bonded barrier works in the gap between those cleanings.

 02 — The System

-Silane quat delivered through a dissolvable laundry sheet, extending barrier protection into the wash cycle.
+Protection carried into the wash, reaching gear and uniforms.
 In active development — not yet a shipping product.

 Protect the Surface · Purify the Air · Defend the Gear